- The digital consultation ran from July-August 2019 and is now closed.

 - Establish an inclusive network for peer support and to facilitate future projects

 Supporting leadership is a project based in Gardens, Libraries and Museums (GLAM) division at the University of Oxford, and is supported by Knowledge Exchange Seed Funding.
-The project is led by Vanessa Moore, Programme Coordinator for Oxford Cultural Leaders, and Emma Thomas, Administration Manager at the Museum of Natural History.
+The project is led by Vanessa Moore, Exhibitions Coordinator at Oxford University Museum of Natural History (formerly Programme Coordinator for Oxford Cultural Leaders and Support Officer for the National Trust Partnership), and Emma Thomas, GLAM Projects Officer and Oxford Cultural Leaders Coordinator (formerly Executive Assistant and Administration Manager at the Museum of Natural History).

 The project team are supported by advisors Lucy Shaw, Head of Programmes and Partnerships and Director of Oxford Cultural Leaders, Rachel Davies, Head of Operations at the Ashmolean Museum, and Sara Harman, Executive Assistant to the Director of the Ashmolean Museum.